 - Wiseman, Rachael, 2016.
 Routledge Philosophy Guidebook to Anscombe’s Intention.
 Routledge.

 - Wittgenstein, Ludwig, 1980.
 Philosophical Remarks, Chicago: University of Chicago Press.

 How to cite this entry.
 Preview the PDF version of this entry at the Friends of the SEP Society.
 Look up topics and thinkers related to this entry at the Internet Philosophy Ontology Project (InPhO).
 Enhanced bibliography for this entry at PhilPapers, with links to its database.

 Other Internet Resources

 - Obituary, in The Guardian, January 11, 2001, by Jane O’Grady

-I would like to thank an editor for the Stanford Encyclopedia of Philosophy for his or her extremely helpful comments on earlier drafts.
-I would also like to thank Simon Blackburn and Roger Crisp for their very helpful feedback on this essay.
+We would like to thank an editor for the Stanford Encyclopedia of Philosophy for his or her extremely helpful comments on earlier drafts.
+We would also like to thank Simon Blackburn, Roger Crisp, and John Schwenkler for their very helpful feedback on this essay.